 However, when Hebe is promised to Hercules’ half-brother Iphicles (Liam Garrigan), Herc and Hebe make a failed attempt to run away together, resulting in the son of Zeus being exiled and, soon thereafter, sold into slavery.
 Can the young mythical hero rescue the woman he loves, while also embracing his destiny as the savior of his time?

 With a working title of Hercules 3D – which eventually changed to Hercules: The Legend Begins and finally Legend of Hercules – and B-movie specialist director Renny Harlin (The Long Kiss Goodnight, Deep Blue Sea) at the helm, you might’ve expected this post-300 exploration of the ancient mythical Greek hero’s origins to embrace its own campiness, if nothing else.
 Unfortunately, Harlin and his cast play everything stone-faced, giving rise to a cheap-looking swords and sandals fantasy/adventure that is mostly a joyless slog to sit through – save for the few moments where the film delivers some delicious cheesy melodrama and 3D gimmickry.
+Part of the blame lies with the script credited to Daniel Giat (Bury My Heart at Wounded Knee) and Sean Hood (Conan the Barbarian (2011)), which offers a flimsy narrative and thinly-sketched characters, at best.
+There are times when the film briefly teases a deeper examination of the mythological figures’ psychology – like how Iphicles’ deeply-rooted insecurities and jealousy of his brother warp his mind or how Hercules’ selfishness might come at a heavy price to the kingdom.
+However, whether it’s more the fault of the screenwriters or editor Vincent Tabaillon (Now You See Me), Legend of Hercules sprints through the rare moments of character development and clunkily moves between plot beats with little rhyme nor reason.

 Let me put it this way – when you find yourself wishing that the mythological characters were as complex as those found in Wrath of the Titans (or the story as coherent as that featured in Conan the Barbarian), then you know you’re in a bad place.